indu95/educational-site/README.md

 - Please do not change the file stuture or remove core markup that was added already.
 - All text should remain text.
 - Please use classes for column sections.
 For example say I wanted to add a new section called "Upcoming Events2" the styling would carry over.

+Requirements
+- Please use Firefox to avoid cross-domain issues with template.
+- When opening the index file you should see "Header - Area, ontent - Area,Footer - Area".

 Good luck and if you have any questions please feel to contact us.